-The proposed rezoning from R-0 to R-3/PD would result in a zoning district that matches the respective General Plan designation of the site.
-The site is located adjacent to multi-family use to the north, west and south.
 The proposed project meets the goals and policies of the General Plan as listed above by providing six ownership housing units in compliance with the planned residential density for the area.
-The high quality architectural design and materials of the proposed townhomes will enhance the neighborhood aesthetics and contribute positively to the streetscape and character.
+The project has been improved since the previously denied project through the use of an additional high quality material (horizontal siding) along with reduced massing of the upper stories which results in a greatly improved architectural design.
+The design of the proposed townhomes will enhance the neighborhood aesthetics and contribute positively to the streetscape and character.